thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 ```

 1. we gain access to location object which consist of the pathname
 2. on clicking the "to weather" link, it brings us to weather.
-Similarly there are functions like `goBack` in the `history` object that allow us to return to where we come from.
+Similarly, there are functions like `goBack` in the `history` object that allow us to return to the previous page.

-note: inline styling is not recommmended in general.
+Note: we do not recommend inline styling in general.

 ![routerObject](_media/routerObjects.png)

 ### Accessing router objects from child component

-We can accessing `history`, `location` and `match` in the Child component by
+We can access `history`, `location` and `match` in the Child component by

 1. passing from parent
-2. using the withRouter higher order component
+2. using the `withRouter` higher-order component

-The second way is preferred to decouple router related information from the components.
+The second way is preferred to decouple Router related information from the components.
-In the example below, we try to print out the current pathname if we have access to the location object, if not, we will print "???".
+In the example below, we try to print out the current pathname if we have access to the location object; if not we print "???".

-In our Home component, we render a component wrapped with `withRouter` and another without.
+In our Home component, we render the Component and the same Component wrapped with `withRouter`.
-The same component wrapped within the `withRouter` gain access to the location object and print out the current path as expected.
+The same Component wrapped within the `withRouter` gain access to the location object and print out the current path as expected.

 src/containers/Home.js